 Once agreed, we then design the board to the Design Specification, employing techniques to meet with client type approvals such as EMC emissions, temperature range, vibration, and circuit protection.
 Completed schematics are then sent for approval before moving to the board layout stage.
 See an example.

 Step 7 - PCB Design

 Our Design Engineers then proceed to the board layout stage and this addresses and specific physical parameters as highlighted within the Design Specification document.
-DSL typically provide a 3D CAD model, or interactive 3D PDF (note: Desktop Adobe PDF reader only), of the board to help clients visualise the final board layout.
+DSL typically provide a 3D CAD model, or interactive 3D PDF (Note: To use 3D PDF functionality, download the PDF and open using Adobe PDF Reader to view.
+Does not work directly on browsers.), of the board to help clients visualise the final board layout.